AndBucketDrew/Scheduler/README.md

 # SchedulerApp

+This was a school project with a 1.5 month deadline.

 A full-stack shift scheduling and workforce management application.
 Built to handle shift creation, team member management, and a shift swap approval workflow with role-based access control throughout.

 ---